Trademark Licensing

 Howard University aggressively pursues infringers through legal channels, including but not restricted to letter of “Cease and Desist” and lawsuits.

-Suspected trademark infringement should be reported immediately to Auxiliary Enterprises, Licensing and Trademarks.
+Suspected trademark infringement should be reported immediately to Auxiliary Enterprises, Licensing and Trademarks at auxilary@howard.edu.
 Please include the appropriate URL if the image has been used on the internet.